ai4eu/ai4eu-chatbot/README.md

 # ai4eu-chatbot
 ## A user friendly chatbot for the AI4EU platform

 The ai4eu-chatbot is a chatbot developed by [FORTH-ICS](https://www.ics.forth.gr/) for the [AI4EU](https://www.ai4europe.eu/) project.
-The chatbot was developed on top of the [deeppavlov](https://deeppavlov.ai/) open-source conversational AI framework and it is a multi-task goal oriented chatbot.
+The chatbot was developed using the [deeppavlov](https://deeppavlov.ai/) open-source conversational AI framework, and it is a multi-task goal oriented chatbot.

 ## Features
 The chatbot is provided as a REST service and supports the following tasks: